 - EventBalancing the Costs and Benefits of Patent Litigation from Injunctions to DamagesACI's 5th Advanced Summit on Medical Device PatentsMarch 5, 2015Lawrence M. Sung

-- Press ReleaseLegal 500 US Recognizes 21 Wiley Rein Lawyers Across Seven Practices NationallyJune 26, 2014Timothy C. Brightbill, Robert E. DeFrancesco, III, Claire J. Evans, Anna M. Gomez, Jennifer D. Hindin, Kimberly M. Melvin, Alan H. Price, Bert W. Rein, Bennett L. Ross, Jack R. Shane, Richard A. Simpson, Daniel J. Standish, Christopher B. Weld
+- Press ReleaseLegal 500 US Recognizes 21 Wiley Rein Lawyers Across Seven Practices NationallyJune 26, 2014Timothy C. Brightbill, Robert E. DeFrancesco, III, Claire J. Evans, Anna M. Gomez, Jennifer D. Hindin, Kimberly M. Melvin, Alan H. Price, Bert W. Rein, Bennett L. Ross, John R. Shane, Richard A. Simpson, Daniel J. Standish, Christopher B. Weld

 - Press ReleaseWiley Rein Bolsters Its Intellectual Property Practice with the Addition of Biotech Patent GroupFebruary 3, 2014Richard E. Wiley, Dorthula H. Powell-Woodson, Peter D. Shields, Neal Seth, Lawrence M. Sung, Mary Sylvia